improve-ai/swift-ranker/README.md

 ## Logging

 Debug logging is enabled by default for builds with DEBUG set to TRUE.
-To disable logging, set IMPROVEAI_DEBUG to FALSE
+To disable logging, set IMPROVE_AI_DEBUG to FALSE

 ## Resources